 - Custom buttons display at the top and bottom of the detail page to the right of all standard buttons - Custom buttons aren't distinguished from standard buttons in any graphical way.
 However, you can recognize them by their location on the right of all standard buttons. - If the button bar gets too wide on the detail page layout, the browser displays a horizontal scroll bar.
 If the button bar gets too wide on the list view, search result, tagging result, or related list layouts, the buttons wrap. - Custom buttons are available for activities under the individual setup links for tasks and events.
 To add a custom button to an activity list view or search layout, first create a custom list button in tasks or events.
 Next, add it to your activity list view or search result layouts.
 You can override a button that applies to both tasks and events. - Person Account records use the custom buttons and links you have made for accounts. - If your organization uses the Console tab, list buttons are available in Mass Action.
-List buttons won't display in the mini page layouts.
+List buttons don't display in the mini page layouts.
 Pages that display due to custom buttons and links display in the console without the header or sidebar. - If you get an error message when overriding a button that appears in a list, try calling the s-control using the URLFOR function. - When creating custom buttons, be aware of any validation rules your organization has for records on that object.
 For example, a custom list button that changes case status may conflict with a case validation rule.
-In this scenario, Salesforce displays the error message for the validation rule when users click the custom button. - To replace a standard button with a custom button, first define the custom button, then customize the page layout to hide the standard button and display the custom one in its place - Visualforce pages used as custom links on the home page can't specify a controller. - Visualforce pages used as custom buttons or links on detail pages must specify a standard controller of the same object. - Visualforce pages used as custom list buttons must use a standard list controller of the same object.
+In this scenario, Salesforce displays the error message for the validation rule when users click the custom button. - To replace a standard button with a custom button, first define the custom button, then customize the page layout to hide the standard button and display the custom one in its place - Visualforce pages used as custom links on the home page can't specify a controller. - Visualforce pages used as custom buttons or links on detail pages must specify a standard controller of the same object. - Visualforce pages used as custom list buttons must use a standard list controller of the same object. - A Web tab or custom link could display a blank page if the embedded site: - Has been set to deny the loading of its content in a frame. - Has been set to allow the loading of its content in a frame only if the same site is delivering the content. - Contains a mix of secure and unsecure content, and the user's browser has been configured to block mixed active content.